MajedH03/Morse-Code/README.md

 # Morse-Code
-A morse code encoder / decoder in X
+A morse code encoder / decoder in C